ExMember/exmember.github.io/_drafts/what_are_specifications.md

 Executable specifications are precise and unambiguous by their nature as computer code.

-Executable specifications are also cheap to keep around for regression testing.
+Executable specifications are very useful to keep for regression testing.
 A computer can test your application in seconds or minutes against a specification that a human would spend days or weeks on.

 ## Recommendations

 You can't actually do without specifications.
-My recommendation is that you write them down and you write them in as computer code.
+My recommendation is that you write them down and you write them as computer code.
 Executable software is the only effective way to describe the behavior of executable software.

 Write your specifications, in executable software, and then use that software to drive your development.